 (a) Calculate the average normalised and PCRF-corrected TPN10 and SPN10 emissions from the given parameters in the Time-Based file;

 (b) Calculate the average normalised tunnel flow (NQ) and the average velocity of the WLTP-Brake cycle (V) over the emissions measurement section from the given parameters in the Time-Based file;

+(c) Calculate the TPN10 and SPN10 EFref of the tested brake following Equations 12.11 and 12.12, respectively.
+Then, use the friction braking share coefficient in Table 5.1. to calculate the final TPN10 and SPN10 EF of the tested brake.
+Apply the friction braking share coefficient that corresponds to the vehicle type of which the parameters were used for testing the brake.
+Use Equations 12.13 and 12.14 for the calculation of the final TPN10 and SPN10, respectively: